coracle-social/cypherspaces/README.md

 - Problem of evil - God gave us freedom to leave room for love
 - The only solution is New Creation
 - Whatever is done in the dark will be revealed
+- "Nostr is decentralized, but it is a loaded gun.
+You're more likely to kill yourself with a gun than someone else.
+This is on purpose, because it wholly embraces the consequnces of being truly decentralized."
+(Gleason)